Hi, I’m Debora

 Incidentally, that same fourth grade teacher had a delicate sailboat mobile hanging above a classroom window.
 I wasn’t much of a daydreamer in school, but I spent lots of time staring at that mobile in wonder – watching the little boats dance in the breeze.
 The perfect balance of each wire fascinated me, and I attempted to construct several extravagant mobiles at home with little success.

-Years later I worked as a grader for this same teacher, who to my delight still had the sailboat mobile hanging by the window.
-I studied this mobile with fresh eyes, observing the way each boat hung from the wires and the way they never collided.
+Years later while working as a grader for this same teacher (who to my delight still had the mobile by the window) I studied this mobile with fresh eyes, observing the way each boat hung from the wires and the way they never collided.
 I replaced a few missing sails with colored paper so the mobile could once again be properly balanced and complete.
 After that I had to try making a hanging mobile again.

 Thinking About the Future vs Where I Am Now

 Sometimes I feel doubt about what I do and how much time and effort it takes to create my art – I think I should be doing something easier and less time-consuming.
 I can draw well, so why don’t I sell art prints instead?
 I’d only have to make one original and then sell the copies.
 Or what if my mobiles had paper cutouts instead of intricately hand folded origami models?

 Maybe one day I’ll have other things hanging from my wire frames – things manufactured as opposed to hand folded – it certainly would allow me to have items available at lower price points.
 But those lower price points would be for items with less soul.